 Summertime is a great time to see the Pacific Northwest where we feel at home in the abundant greenery.
 It contrasts so dramatically against the recently-visited desert scenery of Namibia and our typical winters spent in the desert Southwest.

 National Parks are ridiculously crowded everywhere in summer, but August is the busiest.
 The parks were buzzing with people wanting a last Summer hurrah and foreign travelers who target USA National Park destinations in August.
-With the the limited seasonal access to the mountains and limited tidal access to some of the beaches and the number of visitors can become an introvert’s nightmare!
+With the limited seasonal access to the mountains and limited tidal access to some of the beaches, the number of visitors can become an introvert’s nightmare!
 Because everyone was trying to see the same few areas at the same time of day we had to plan our excursions carefully.

 Mount Saint Helens